boxyhq/website/docs/jackson/saml-flow.md

 - `product`: The product
 - `redirectUrl`: Post logout redirect URL

-IdP will send a response back to a specific URL for the logout request.
+IdP will send a response (as a POST operation) to a specific URL (Single Logout URL) for the logout request.
 You need to register this URL on the IdP `/api/logout/callback` to handle the response.

 Jackson will redirect users to `redirectUrl` after the successful logout.